Ghulam Mansoor

 Ghulam Mansoor (b.
-1227 AH / 1812 AD) was Subedar-Major in 1867 at Bhopal State.
+1227 AH / c.
+AD 1812) was Subedar-Major in 1867 at Bhopal State.

 Biography

 Ghulam Mansoor was a scholar of repute in both Arabic and Persian.
-He was appointed in the army during the Bhonsle Dynasty at the princely state of Nagpur.
-At that time, Maharaja Senasaheb Subha Chhatrapati Raghuji Bapusaheb Bhonsle III was the ruler of the princely state of Nagpur (1818–1853).
+He was a member of the Maratha army during rule of Maharaja Senasaheb Subha Chhatrapati Raghuji Bapusaheb Bhonsle III of princely state of Nagpur (1818–1853).
 In 1252 AH / 1836 AD, he visited Tijara, built wells and replanted many trees inside the Big Bagh.
 In 1263 AH / 1845 AD, he left the services from Nagpur and shifted to Tijara.
 In Nagpur, his relative had a Risala (mounted troop) of 100 horse riders with Naqqara and Nishān (insignia).
 Later on after some months, he with some other relatives, joined 15th Battalion of Punjab Regiment.
 Roughly 10 years until 1271 AH / 1855 AD, he remained posted at Lahore, Peshawar, and other cities of Panjab.
 In 1856, when Britisher captured Awadh, he also remained at Cantonment of Sultanpur.
 After retirement from army, he finally settled at Tijara.

 While staying in Tijara, he updated a very historical book "Miratun Nisab" of his forefather Ghulam Mohammad, who published the same about 75 years ago.
 This book is based on family history and has genealogy of many family members.
 He started this book in the era of Maharaja Shivdan Singh of Alwar in 1275 AH / 1858 AD and completed in Shawwal 1276 AH / 1859 AD.